Something went wrong

 Albany County Homeowner’s Guide to Selecting an Oil Company

-For Albany homes heating with oil, selecting which of the 60 heating oil companies that serve Albany plays a big role in determining how much money is spent on heating each winter.
+For Albany families heating with fuel oil, choosing which of the 60 heating oil companies that serve Albany can drastically impact the cost of home heating.

-Full Service Oil Companies: Homeowners who value a “set-it-and-forget-it” heating system select one of the 322 “full-service” oil companies that serve Albany.
-Full service companies such as H & M Oil Co Inc Hoffman & Miller Oil Co or Helderberg Oil Inc offer clients annual contracts which consist of a combined package of both automatic fuel oil delivery and HVAC repair.
-With an automatic number two heating oil delivery contract, the company tracks your home’s number two heating oil consumption and makes deliveries when your tank is running low.
-The household does not need to monitor the level of the oil tank or place individual orders.
+Full Service Oil Companies: Homeowners who prefer a “set-it-and-forget-it” heating system select one of the 322 “full-service” oil companies that serve Albany.
+Full service companies such as H & M Oil Co Inc Hoffman & Miller Oil Co or Helderberg Oil Inc offer clients annual contracts which consist of a combined package of both automatic oil delivery and furnace repair.
+With an automatic fuel oil delivery contract, the company tracks your home’s oil consumption and makes deliveries when your tank is running low.
+The client does not need to monitor the level of the oil tank or place individual orders.

 Discount Oil Companies: also referred to as “COD Fuel” or “Cash Heating Oil” companies, discount oil companies are for families who are on a budget.
-With discount oil companies, in return for better prices, you monitor the heating oil level in your tank, and you place an oil order either when the level runs low or just before a major snowstorm.
+With discount oil companies, in exchange for lower prices, you monitor the number two heating oil level in your tank, and you place an oil order either when the level runs low or just before a major snowstorm.
 Some of the 2 Albany cash heating oil companies serving Albany include Collins & Son Inc and MainCare Express.

-Albany Oil Company Fast Facts: Heating oil Companies Serving Albany: 60 companies .
+Albany Oil Company By The Numbers: Oil Companies Serving Albany: 60 companies .

-Average Number of Albany Households Served per Fuel Oil company : 18389
+Average Number of Albany Houses Served per Fuel Oil company : 18389

 Albany Heating Oil Delivery Overview

-1,103,323 households in Albany heat their homes with oil.
+1,103,323 houses in Albany heat their homes with number two heating oil.
 This makes oil delivery essential, especially when Albany temperatures drop as low as 22.4° F each winter.
-14% of Albany homes rely on oil delivery each winter.
+14% of Albany residences rely on heating oil delivery each winter.

 7.03% of Albany County Households Rely On Heating Oil Delivery Each Winter